ItheJ/Moon-OS-Delta/README.md

 * The project is over a month and a half old.

-* ISO builds for VMware and bin files for QEMU are available.
+* ISO builds for VMware and bin files for QEMU are available, also ISO build are avaible for flash drive and supports recording to a flash drive by Rufus.

 Before using the operating system, please read the license terms in the LICENCE.txt file (both Russian and English versions are included).

 Documentation for the MDcode system programming language is located in the DOCUMENTATION_MDCODE.txt file.